RYA Training Centre Logo

 The Yacht.

-34 feet is a good compromise for sail training ~ avoiding the close quarter manoeuvring difficulties that come with bigger boats, but still with good accommodation ~ double fore and after cabins and two roomy settee berths and an optional pilot berth in the saloon.
+37 feet is a reasonable compromise for sail training ~ avoiding the close quarter manoeuvring difficulties that come with bigger boats, but still with good accommodation ~ double fore and after cabins and two roomy settee berths.
 There is more than ample room for the maximum of 4 students.

-The yacht fully complies with the MCA (Maritime Coastguard Authority) Code of Practice for the Safety of Small Commercial Sailing Vessels.
+Built in 2009, the yacht complies fully with the MCA (Maritime Coastguard Authority) Code of Practice for the Safety of Small Commercial Sailing Vessels.
 This involves stability criteria, as well as regular inspections of safety and emergency equipment.
 Modern RADAR/GPS chartplotting equipment is installed.

 To top